NSW Government unveils new strategy to tackle workplace psychosocial hazards

 The standard can help organisations to:

-Designed for any organisation, regardless of size or sector, this standard is particularly useful for HR professionals, health and safety officers, and senior management committed to employee welfare.
+Designed for any organisation, regardless of size or sector, this standard may be particularly useful for HR professionals, health and safety officers, and senior management committed to employee welfare.

 Ben Russell, Engagement Manager for Standards Australia shared, "This standard is a game-changer for how organisations approach psychological health and safety.
 By integrating these guidelines, companies can foster a work environment that prioritises mental well-being, supporting increased productivity and employee satisfaction."

 The new WHS strategy, alongside the local adoption of AS/NZS ISO 45003:2021, represents a significant advancement in addressing psychological health and safety in Australian workplaces.
-By adopting these guidelines, organisations can help ensure a supportive and healthy work environment, ultimately leading to better employee well-being and organisational success.
+By adopting these guidelines, organisations can help ensure a supportive and healthy work environment, to strive for better employee well-being and organisational success.

 AS/NZS 45003:2021 is available via the Standards Australia Store.